tj32gm/rainfall-crop-production/README.md

 # rainfall_crop_production

 This deposite contains the data file used in "Estimating role of rainfall in the crop production function" by Tackseung Jun.

-Data used in the paper is 3kingdoms_PNAS.xls
+Data used in the paper is crop_production_function.xlsx

-Data descriptions are available in 3kingdoms_PNAS_variable_description.xl.
+Data descriptions are available in crop_production_variable_description.xls

 Please send inquires on data to tj32k@khu.ac.kr.